Mockova/help/checks/behind-login/index.rst

 1. Click on the project you'd like to view.

-2. Scroll down and click to *Start monitoring behind login* button.
+2. Scroll down and click on the **Start monitoring behind login** button.

 .. image:: /checks/behind-login/start-monitoring-behind-login.png
    :alt: Start monitoring begind login